tpm2-software/tpm2-tools/man/tpm2_nvwrite.1.md

   * **-i**, **\--input**=_FILE_:

-    Specifies the input file with data to write to NV.
+    This is a mandatory input to specify the input file with data to write to NV.
+The input can also be specified from stdin with **-i-** option.

   * **-C**, **\--hierarchy**=_OBJECT_: